 The NI should plan ahead to establish daily communication with each Field Team.
 Based on experience, there are several different models.
 Cell-phones or phone cards can be issued to every Field Supervisor, along with instructions to call headquarters each day.
 The NI then becomes the hub of a wheel, communicating to each Team, the recommended way to deal with common field problems.
-Or a roving Field Manager / Quality Controller can be appointed to make the rounds, visiting teams while they are in the field in addition to monitoring their process via the EDC software.
+And a roving Field Manager / Quality Controller can be appointed to make the rounds, visiting teams while they are in the field in addition to monitoring their process via the EDC software.
+WhatsApp can also be used as an effective communications tool to ensure that issues are reported and dealt with quickly and efficiently.
 This personal approach has the advantage of providing an additional layer of hands-on quality control and a mechanism for carrying early returns back from the field.